 The book opens with the creation myths of the ancient Egyptian city cults of Heliopolis and Hermopolis which reveal the foundation of the world and existence. its codes, laws, purposes and desire.
 Large black and white images fill up much of the pages with incredibly tiny side remarks off the main story which I found distracting.

-Though the images are very interesting including an image of the birth of Atum from the tomb of Ramses IX in the Valley of Kings and in this self birth we find the beginning of the universe and the world.The main story line is quite easy to follow.
+Though the images are very interesting including an image of the birth of Atum from the tomb of Ramses IX in the Valley of Kings and in this self-birth we find the beginning of the universe and the world.The main story line is quite easy to follow.

-"Atum is a demiurge; he took the form of himself and created his descendents by masturbating".
+"Atum is a demiurge; he took the form of himself and created his descendants by masturbating".
 Here we are presented with an image of Atum on his back performing fellatio on himself, Atum swallowed his semen and expectorated out his children, Shu and Geb

-Due to the lack of mates we find the children of these gods in full on brother sister incestuous relationships, the participants Osiris, Seth, Isis and Nephthys.
-In the myth of the Osirian cycle Osiris' brother Seth tricks Osiris to climb in a box which is locked shut and thrown in the Nile eventually getting rid of Osiris to take over as the kingship.
+Due to the lack of mates, we find the children of these gods in full on brother sister incestuous relationships, the participants Osiris, Seth, Isis and Nephthys.
+In the myth of the Osirian cycle, Osiris' brother Seth tricks Osiris to climb in a box which is locked shut and thrown in the Nile eventually getting rid of Osiris to take over as the kingship.

 A determined Isis retrieves Osiris' body but Seth gets hold of it again, this time Osiris is cut into 16 pieces and thrown in the Nile but Isis manages to find the pieces and tie them back together in the first mummy, except that a fish had swallowed Osiris' penis and so Isis fabricated one turned herself into a bird and mounted her brother/husband while Nephthys watched over.

-These include the sekhem sistrum which has a noas shaped top representing the gate through which a child is born, and the sesheshet sistrum which was strung with metal discs so that when shaken it made a tinkling sound.
-In the next chapter we are on to the theogamy of the king and his great royal wife but also the contracts of the common people dealing with issues of monogamy and polygamy.
+These include the sekhem sistrum which has a noas shaped top representing the gate through which a child is born and the sesheshet sistrum which was strung with metal discs so that when shaken it made a tinkling sound.
+In the next chapter, we are on to the theogamy of the king and his great royal wife but also the contracts of the common people dealing with issues of monogamy and polygamy.

 The intrigues of the harem is quickly dealt, with those wives of the king who may have done anything to raise their own offspring up to a higher level in the court, or even king, and in some cases such as Pepi I and Amenemhet I leading to the assassination of the king.
-Fidelity, adultery and rape are laid out in legal standards of the ancient Egyptian's.
+Fidelity, adultery, and rape are laid out in legal standards of the ancient Egyptian's.